faheemgurkani/driver-assistance-system-using-RT-DETR/README.md

 - Pipeline selector in frontend automatically selects appropriate checkpoint and config
 - Both pipelines can be trained independently and used via web interface
 - All production runs use ResNet-101-VD backbone with COCO pretrained weights
+- ADAS modules are automatically imported and used during video processing if available
+- Notebooks are provided for dataset preprocessing and saliency generation workflows

 ## License